-Child's Name: Local Program: Date of Birth: Local ID #: be measured and by whom.
-Describe when periodic reports on progress Include criteria, procedures and timelines, such as: WHAT - What change will we see in the activity/behavior/skill, stated in the or HOW - What data collection strategies will be used to evaluate and record prow WHEN - What is the recommended frequency/timeline for collecting the inform BY WHOM - Who on the team, including the family, is going to be responsible At IFSP/IEP reviews, this information should be used to determine: The degree to which progress toward achieving the results or outcom necessary. utcome/goal as a result of the intervention? ogress? mation?
-When will it be reviewed and used for decision making? to collect data? nes/goals identified in the IFSP/IEP is being made es/goals, instruction/teaching strategies or Early Intervention services identified in the IFSP/IEP, are Data should be presented in a manner that is understandable to parents/caregi vers and describes progress in specific, functional terms.
-After reviewing the outcome/goal and progress monitoring data, w e, the team, have decided: (Check one) We still need to work toward this outcome/goal.
-Let's continue w We still need to work toward this outcome/goal.
-Let's discuss ne Our situation has changed; we no longer need to work on this ou We are satisfied that we have finished this outcome/goal.
-Fill in "L Other: ew ways to get there. utcome/goal.
+Child's Name: Date of Birth: Local Program: ID#:

+How will we as a team measure progress and collect data for this outcome/goal?
+Include what is going to be measured, how it will be measured, when it will be measured and by whom .
+Describe when periodic reports on progress will be provided to the parent.
+Include criteria, procedures and timelines, such as: WHAT - What change will we see in the activity/behavior/skill, stated in the outcome/goal as a result of the intervention?
+HOW - What data collection strategies will be used to evaluate and record progress?
+WHEN - What is the recommended frequency/timeline for collecting the information?
+When will it be reviewed and used for decision making?
+BY WHOM - Who on the team, including the family, is going to be responsible to collect data?
+At IFSP/IEP reviews, this information should be used to determine: • The degree to which progress toward achieving the results or outcomes/goals identified in the IFSP/IEP is being made • Whether modifications or revisions of the expected results or outcomes/goals, instruction/teaching strategies or Early Intervention services identified in the IFSP/IEP, are necessary.
+Data should be presented in a manner that is understandable to parents/caregivers and describes progress in specific, functional terms.
+After reviewing the outcome/goal and progress monitoring data, we, the team, have decided: (Check one) We still need to work toward this outcome/goal.
+Let's continue with what we have been doing.
+We still need to work toward this outcome/goal.
+Let's discuss new ways to get there.
+Our situation has changed; we no longer need to work on this outcome/goal. ☐We are satisfied that we have finished this outcome/goal.
+Fill in "Date Outcome/Goal Completed" above. ☐Other: Use this section to update child progress and provide families with periodic updates.
+Any revisions to the Outcome/Goal can be made to the appropriate sections and documented in Section IX.
 Date of review: